Nivakaran-S/Nivakaran-S/README.md

 From working as a **Medical Scribe** with US cardiologists to building end-to-end ML pipelines, I bridge the gap between **human needs** and **technological solutions**.

 ✨ **Mission**:
-> *"Transforming complex problems into intelligent, scalable solutions through the power of AI and thoughtful engineering."*
+> *"Transforming complex problems into intelligent, scalable solutions through the power of AI and thoughtful engineering.
+I'm always seeking new challenges and opportunities to learn from experienced teams"*

 ---